RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 New sites use a file called `<site>_ed_reader.mjs` to do this.
 This provides a structure where you just need to fill in the functions that set each fields in the generalized_data structure.

+For more details see [this page](https://github.com/RobPavey/wikitree-sourcer/blob/main/docs/dev_notes/generalize_data_design.md) on the generalize data design.

 ## Implement the build citation step

 This step takes the extracted_data and generalized_data (and the options) as input and builds the citation text and saves that to the clipboard.
 There are common helper classes like citation_builder.mjs you should use.